Joyner Test Prep

 5. Do all colleges and universities accept both tests for admissions?

-• Absolutely YES!
-Every college will accept either the ACT, the SAT, or test scores from both the ACT and the SAT.
+Absolutely YES!
+Every college will accept either the ACT or the SAT.

 6. Which test (ACT or SAT) should I take?